nikhil2050/Databricks_BeginnersGuide/NK_Readme.md

 | Spark Overview | Securing Access  | Transformation | Analysis |   | |
 | | Databricks Mounts  | Aggregations | Incremental Load (PySpark+PySQL) |   |  |
 | | Jobs  | Incremental Load |   |   |  |

+# Section 3: "Azure Databricks" Overview
+1. **_Spark_** :
+It is the open source distributed Compute-processing engine for developing big data projects.
+It is at the core of Azure Databricks.
+Apache Spark is a lightning fast, unified analytics engine for big data processing and machine learning.
+3. **_Databricks_** = Company created by Spark founders
+4. **_Microsoft Azure_** = Makes the Databricks service available on its platform as a first party service.
+These three offerings together makes Azure Databricks.